hyperledger/besu-docs/docs/HowTo/Deploy/Bootnodes.md

 failure, configure two or more bootnodes.

-We do not recommend putting bootnodes behind a load balancer because the [enode](../../Concepts/Node-Keys.md#enode-url) is tied to the node public key, IP address, and discovery ports.
+We do not recommend putting bootnodes behind a load balancer because the [enode](../../Concepts/Node-Keys.md#enode-url) relates to the node public key, IP address, and discovery ports.
 Any changes to a bootnode enode prevents other nodes from being able to establish a connection with the bootnode.
 This is why we recommend putting more bootnodes on the network itself.